-ANNEX 1 (PROPO DSITION 24 - CONTINUED) 4: Regula tions for World, Olympic and Paralympic Title Competitions hospitality for its representatives at the Championships; an appeal against forfeit may be made to the Jury, whose decision shall be final.
-The second s Doping Control Doping control shall be carried out in accordance with ITTF Anti-Doping rules (Chapter 5).
-Awards and Presentations In both team and individual events the winners shall receive gold medals, the losing finalists silver medals and the losing semi-finalists bronze medals.
-4 .2.12.2 At presentation ceremonies for both team and individual events the national flags of the gold, silver and bronze medal winners shall be raised and the national anthem of the gold medal winner shall be played.
-4.2.13 Commercial Rights 4 .2.13.1 The ITTF exclusively owns and controls all commercial rights in and to the Championships.
-Such Commercial Rights to include, without limitation and in each case on a worldwide basis, all: 4 .2.13.1.1 audio, visual and audio visual and data rights (in every medium, whether or not existing as at the date of these regulations); 4.2.13.1.2 sponsorship, advertising, merchandising, marketing and other forms of rights of association; 4.2.13.1.3 3 ticketing, hospitality and other concession rights; and 4.2.13.1.4 I other rights to commercialise the Championships (including without limitation any so-called "event rights" and any right to authorise the taking of bets on the Championships.
+4: Regula tions for World, Olympic and Paralympic Title Competitions hospitality for its representatives at the Championships; an appeal against forfeit may be made to the Jury, whose decision shall be final.
+4.2.11 Doping Control 4.2.11.1 Doping control shall be carried out in accordance with ITTF Anti-Doping rules (Chapter 5).
+4.2.12 Awards and Presentations 4.2.12.1 In both team and individual events the winners shall receive gold medals, the losing finalists silver medals and the losing semi-finalists bronze medals.
+4.2.12.2 At presentation ceremonies for both team and individual events the national flags of the gold, silver and bronze medal winners shall be raised and the national anthem of the gold medal winner shall be played.
+4.2.13 Commercial Rights 4.2.13.1 The ITTF exclusively owns and controls all commercial rights in and to the Championships.
+Such Commercial Rights to include, without limitation and in each case on a worldwide basis, all: 4.2.13.1.1 audio, visual and audio visual and data rights (in every medium, whether or not existing as at the date of these regulations); 4.2.13.1.2 sponsorship, advertising, merchandising, marketing and other forms of rights of association; 4.2.13.1.3 ticketing, hospitality and other concession rights; and 4 .2.13.1.4 other rights to commercialise the Championships (including without limitation any se-called "event rights" and any right to authorise the taking of bets on the Championships.
 4 .2.13.2 The ITTF shall be entitled to exploit the Commercial Rights in such manner as it considers appropriate, including granting licences in respect of the same (or part thereof) to the relevant Association or to other third party(ies) from time to time.
-4.2.13.3 Each Association shall ensure that their members (officials, players, delegates and other affiliates) shall: 4 .2.13.3 .1 the exploitation of the Commercial Rights which may be issued from time to time by or on behalf of the ITTF; and 4 .2.13.3.2 Provide such rights, facilities and services as are required to enable the ITTF and/or the relevant third party to fulfil their obligations under any arrangements for the exploitation of any of the Commercial Rights and shall not by any act or emission infringe any exclusive rights granted there under or otherwise cause any breach thereof to occur.
-For the avoidance of doubt only the ITTF may enforce this rule against an Association and no third party shall be ontitled to do so.
+4.2.13.3 Each Association shall ensure that their members (officials, players, delegates and other affiliates) shall: 4 .2.13.3.1 comply with any and all rules, regulations and/or guidelines in relation to the exploitation of the Commercial Rights which may be issued from time to time by or on behalf of the ITTF; and 4.2.13.3.2 provide such rights, facilities and services as are required to enable the ITTF and/or the relevant third party to fulfil their obligations under any arrangements for the exploitation of any of the Commercial Rights and shall not by any act or omission infringe any exclusive rights granted there under